What is Sanity School® Live?

 Yuzu Byrne, Professional Organizer, specializes in working with individuals and families with ADHD and other emotional and psychological conditions that make it difficult to organize their life and space.

-Cheryl Susman, Educational Therapist and ADHD Coach, helps frustrated parents who strive to manage the chaos of their complex kids, so they can bring out the best in their families and reconnect to the joys of parenting.
+Cheryl Susman, Educational Therapist and ADHD Coach, helps parents and adults living with ADHD reduce stress, boost confidence and bring out the best in themselves and their families to create the family life they want.

 Yuzu Byrne, Professional Organizer - As a business owner, Professional Organizer, and a mother of a teenager and a young adult with ADHD, my life gets pretty chaotic.
 I now know that I am not alone and it is possible to improve the quality of your life, spend more time on what you love, and enjoy positive family life.
 I am very excited to share what I have learned from Sanity School® with parents with complex children in our community.